jnzd/unduck/README.md

 - OpenSearch Metadata (https://github.com/samiindeed/unduck)
 - Reverse bang detection, i.e. detect both `!g` and `g!` (https://github.com/mujtabachang/unduck/tree/fix-reverse-bang)
 - Default search engine search menu
+- Added a search bar to test the search engine

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.